makersacademy/rps-challenge/my-approach-README.md

   * Save the session hash to another @name variable
   * Have "/play" render the play.erb page which should include the users name using @name

-We have completed this user story and performed a feature test to ensure the web app is working as intended.
+We have completed this user story and performed a feature test to ensure the web app is working as intended.?"